Speaker | Time | Text |

 They love the war room, but they're not good with technology. | ||

-Teach them how to get on board. | ||
+So help them out, shoot them the links, teach them how to get on board. | ||

-But every day before I get on this show, I pray to God to give me a few good words. | ||
+All political views are my own, but every day before I get on this show, I pray to God to give me a few good words. | ||

-And if they don't align with God's word and the Bible, you call me critique me to day's end. | ||
+And if they don't align with God's word in the Bible, you call me, criticize me to day's end. | ||

-So I just encourage you all to stay deep in the faith, keep the faith, and support the war room. | ||
+So I just encourage you all, stay deep in the faith, keep the faith and support the war room. | ||

 And together, we're going to save the country and then the world. | ||

-Dave Brett, where do people go to track you down on social media, sir? | ||
+Dave Brad, where do people go to track you down on social media, sir. | ||

-Yeah, I just do meat and potatoes, Brad Economics on Getter and X. I keep it updated a little bit, but I just stay on the basic long-run economic growth stuff and all just go backtrack. | ||
+Yeah, I just do meat and potatoes, Brad Economics on Getter and X. I keep it updated a little bit, but I just stay on the basic long run economic growth stuff and all just go back track. | ||

 I don't think the stock market or the daily news flash is our key to understanding the economy. | ||